starius/ScPrime/skykey/README.md

 once again.

 ## Skykeys
-A `Skykey` is a key associated with a name to be used in Skynet to share encrypted files.
+A `Skykey` is a key associated with a name to be used in Pubaccess to share encrypted files.
 Each key has a name and a unique identifier.